^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• Binds and envelops intestinal contents.
+• Binds and coats intestinal contents.

-• Promotes the healing of damaged tissues.
+• Promotes healing of damaged tissues.

 Starch with iodine